reactjs/react.dev/content/docs/reference-react-component.md

 > Note
 >
-> Some libraries, such as React Router, may depend on [context](/docs/context.html) being available.
-If you implement a constructor and need context, make sure to call `super(props, context)` from the [constructor](/docs/context.html#referencing-context-in-lifecycle-methods).
+> Some libraries, such as React Router, might use [context](/docs/context.html) to facilitate communication between components.
+If you implement a [constructor](/docs/context.html#referencing-context-in-lifecycle-methods) and use one of these libraries, make sure to call `super(props, context)` from the constructor so that `context` is available on the component.

 * * *